Florida faces an 'emotional roller coaster' as the search for survivors of Hurricane Ian continues and the death toll rises

 About 400 people evacuated from Sanibel Island over the weekend, City Manager Dana Souza reported Sunday evening, adding authorities will begin turning their attention to providing medical services to the people who are choosing to stay on the island, rather than evacuations.

-Abo told CNN he "wouldn't be surprised" if the death toll significantly increases as rescue and recovery efforts continue on Sanibel Island.
+Abo "wouldn't be surprised" if the death toll significantly increases, he told CNN, as rescue and recovery efforts continue on Sanibel Island.

-US Coast Guard Commander Rear Admiral Brendan McPherson offered a stark assessment of the damage to Sanibel Island.
+US Coast Guard Commander Rear Admiral Brendan McPherson offered a stark assessment of the damage to Sanibel Island, saying the "area is going to be out of commission for some time."

-"That area is going to be out of commission for some time," McPherson remarked.
-"It was hit very hard, it does not have water, it doesn't have the basic infrastructure."
+"It was hit very hard," he said.
+"It does not have water.
+It doesn't have the basic infrastructure."

 Amy Lynn was at her friend's home on Sanibel Island when Ian hit, forcing her to hide in a closet with seven dogs, praying and holding the door shut as the hurricane roared outside.